Yoga

 Angie Magee

-Angie is a certified doula and teaches prenatal yoga, childbirth education classes, and herbology.
+Angie is also a certified doula and teaches prenatal yoga, childbirth education classes, and herbology.

 Benefits of Yoga